NickoJose/PodcastApp/readme.txt

 ### Students: Michael Reimer, Nicko Jose, Gareth Wiebe, Jackson Barker, Russell Thiessen

 All of the packages are found under java/comp3350/podcast.
 Application package – Found under comp3350/podcast/application.
-It contains classes that initializes and terminates the stub database.
+It contains classes that initialize and terminate a database.
+It also contains a function that allows switching between a real and stub databases.
 Business package – Found under comp3350/podcast/business.
 It contains the interface to the database which retrieves the information the presentation needs.
-It also has the sort class that sorts a list based on a particular type.
+It also has the sort class that sorts a list based on a particular type and a search class that returns the most similar values/objects to the entered key.
 Objects package – Found under comp3350/podcast/objects.
 It contains all the domain-specific objects such as episodes and channels.
 Persistence package – Found under comp3350/podcast/persistence.
-It contains the stub database that is implemented by using a non-persistent storage with static content.
+It contains the real database (HSQLDB) and a common interface for the real and stub databases
-Representation package – Found under comp3350/podcast/representation.
+Presentation package – Found under comp3350/podcast/presentation.
 It contains all GUIs activities currently used on the emulator.
+Script package - Found under app/assets/db/Podcast.script and under database/Podcast.script (before app).
+It contains a script for the database.

 Unit tests are found under java/comp3350/podcast (test) AllTests – Found under comp3350/podcast (test)/tests.
 It a test suite that runs all of the unit tests Business test package – Found under comp3350/podcast (test)/tests/business.
-It contains unit tests for the sort class.
+It contains unit tests for the sort, search and access classes.
 Objects test package – Found under comp3350/podcast (test)/tests/objects.
 It contains unit tests for the objects implemented.
+Persistence test package - Found under comp3350/podcast (test)/tests/persistence.
+It contains the stub database and unit test for the common database interface.

 The log file can found under the name log.txt.